pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 - Choose "stable" version and click next
 - Choose a container-name you want (e.g., "homeassistant")
 - Click on "Advanced Settings"
 - Within "Shared Folders" click on "Volume from host" > "Add" and choose either an existing folder or add a new folder.
-The "mount point has to be `/config`, so that Home Assistant will use it for the configuration and logs.
+The "mount point has to be `/config`, so that Open Peer Power will use it for the configuration and logs.
 - Within "Network" and select Network Mode to "Host"
-- To ensure that Home Assistant displays the correct timezone go to the "Environment" tab and click the plus sign then add `variable` = `TZ` & `value` = `Europe/London` choosing [your correct timezone](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
+- To ensure that Open Peer Power displays the correct timezone go to the "Environment" tab and click the plus sign then add `variable` = `TZ` & `value` = `Europe/London` choosing [your correct timezone](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 - Click on "Create"
 - Wait for some time until your NAS has created the container
-- Your Home Assistant within Docker should now run and will serve the web interface from port 8123 on your Docker host (this will be your Qnap NAS IP address - for example `http://192.xxx.xxx.xxx:8123`)
+- Your Open Peer Power within Docker should now run and will serve the web interface from port 8123 on your Docker host (this will be your Qnap NAS IP address - for example `http://192.xxx.xxx.xxx:8123`)

-Remark: To update your Home Assistant on your Docker within Qnap NAS, you just remove container and image and do steps again (Don't remove "config" folder).
+Remark: To update your Open Peer Power on your Docker within Qnap NAS, you just remove container and image and do steps again (Don't remove "config" folder).

-If you want to use a USB Bluetooth adapter or Z-Wave USB stick with Home Assistant on Qnap Docker, follow those steps:
+If you want to use a USB Bluetooth adapter or Z-Wave USB stick with Open Peer Power on Qnap Docker, follow those steps:

 #### Z-Wave